 When gentrification in Chicago swept northwest and pushed affordability southwest, the mission grew stronger to provide architecturally significant, yet affordable options to as many people as possible.
 Across Chicago, in areas like Roseland, Lawndale, West Humboldt Park, Chinatown, and Uptown, the firm built close connections with community residents, activists, and organizations, and set the standard by which public housing was measured in Chicago.

-An expertise in housing and sensitivity to neighborhood issues allowed the firm to expand its portfolio into large-scale neighborhood planning projects.
+Expertise in housing and sensitivity to neighborhood issues allowed the firm to expand its portfolio into large-scale neighborhood planning projects.

 The firm became a leader in the redevelopment of some of Chicago’s most notorious public housing projects, such as Legends South (Robert Taylor Homes), Westhaven Park (Henry Horner Homes), and, most recently, Parkside of Old Town (Cabrini Green).
 Familiarity with community development programs, codes, and financing options helped the firm further develop a framework for “best practice” design and construction.